2mol/juricho.me/content/posts/online-hackathon.md

 {{ image(url="/img/zurihac2020/discord-screenshot.jpg") }}

-Discord is really excellent, and it mostly comes down to how it combines features that you would otherwise need separate apps for.
+Discord is great, and it mostly comes from how it combines features that you would otherwise need separate apps for.
 It's being used as a hub for a huge amount of online communities these days, so I don't really need to bang the advertisement drum.

 In the past we've maintained a ZuriHac Slack server.
 This was great for having topical channels, technical discussions, and a way for participants to ping or find each other.
 IRC also plays an important part in the Haskell community, so many people hung out there too.